-Dive with sharks, rays, and turtles.
-Whether you’re a novice or pro, take the plunge and book a scuba-diving experience in Seychelles.
+Dive with sharks and rays.
+Whether you’re a novice or pro, take the plunge and book a scuba-diving experience in the Seychelles.

 Some notable diving spots in Seychelles are The Sunken Ship Dive, L’ilot, Brissare Rocks, White bank, and Aldabra.

 Visit Seychelles from November to May to get the best underwater visibility.